klinecharts/pro/docs/en-US/introduction.md

 KLineChart Pro is a financial chart that encapsulates a layer of UI based on KLineChart.

 ## Why do I need KLineChart Pro?
 Among KLineChart users, some do not have front-end related knowledge reserves, making it difficult to use.
-KLineChartPro is designed to help them quickly integrate charts and focus their energy and time on more important things.
+KLineChart Pro is designed to help them quickly integrate charts and focus their energy and time on more important things.

 ## Applicable groups